curating4reproducibility/curating4reproducibility.github.io/content/en/about/_index.md

         description: "CURE members believe that pre-publication data quality review is essential for the progression of science and preservation of knowledge."
 weight: 100
 ---

-## A header goes here

-The Curating for Reproducibility Consortium was established to promote curation practices that ensure that research compendia and their component artifacts constitute a complete and reproducible scholarly record.
-Our goal is to establish standards, share practices, and promote the Data Quality Review framework for rigorous curation workflows that support computational reproducibility of published scientific findings.